kevinlondon/kevinlondon.github.io/src/content/blog/2024-06-08-color-is-red.md

 ---
 title: In Python, Rose == 'Red', Violet is not 'Blue'
-pubDatetime: 2024-06-08T09:57:10
+pubDatetime: 2024-06-08T09:57:10-07:00
-description: "A discussion of how Python handles string interning"
+description: "Let's deep dive into Python's string interning behavior and why 'is' comparisons with strings can yield surprising results"
 tags:
   - python
   - interning